kshetline/tubular_time/README.md

 * Mutable and immutable DateTime objects supporting the Gregorian and Julian calendar systems, with settable crossover.
 * IANA timezone support, with features beyond simply parsing and formatting using timezones, including an accessible listing of all available timezones and live updates of timezone definitions.
 * Supports and recognizes negative Daylight Saving Time.
-* Many features available using a familiar Moment.js-style interface.
+* Many features available using a familiar Moment.js-style API.
 * Extensive date/time manipulation and calculation capabilities.
 * Astronomical time functions.
-* Internationalization via `Intl`, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
+* Internationalization via JavaScript's `Intl`, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
 * Suitable for tree shaking.
 * Full TypeScript typing support.